Why Almost Everyone Needs Fulvic Acid and Humic Acid for Better Nutrition and Immunity

 Even the healthiest foods are depleted of minerals and not nearly as nutrient-dense as they should be.

-Those missing nutrients are found in plant foods grown in the black, rich soil of fields that lie fallow every few years and are home to decomposing organic plant matter rather than chemicals.
+Where are those missing nutrients?
+They are in plant foods grown in the black, rich soil of fields that lie fallow every few years and are home to decomposing organic plant matter, rather than chemicals.

 In this post: